How to Add a New Driver to Your Insurance Policy

 When Not to Add Another Driver

-There are many cases where you’d want to add another person to your insurance policy.
+There are many cases where you’d want to add another person to your insurance.
 But there are also times when it isn’t worth it.
 If someone drives your car once or twice for a couple of errands, for instance, they’re already covered.
 So, adding them to your policy would likely be a waste of your time.

 Adding a Teen Driver to Your Policy